Taba From a Small Bedouin Village to a World Tourist City

 Taba is connected to the governorates of Egypt through Taba/Tunnel (Ahmad Hamdi Tunnel), which crosses the Sinai Peninsula with a length of 390 km, then to Cairo.
 Taba is connected to the rest of South Sinai by Taba/Nuweiba Road, then to the coastal road Nuweiba/Sharm al-Sheikh through Dahab.
 In addition to the international Taba Border Crossing.

-Taba Heights built a marina to be an integrated tourist commercial port from which yachting trips to Jordanian port of Aqaba.
+Taba Heights built a marina to be an integrated tourist commercial port from which yachting trips to the Jordanian port of Aqaba.

 Egyptian government developed Taba Airport to become Taba International Airport (TCP, HETB) at a cost of more than 36 million Egyptian pounds.